PiotrZJelonek/RPS/README.md

     }
 """
 ```
-- Then to determine the winner, it is enough to check
+- To determine the winner, it is enough then to check
 ```python
 """
 if computer_action in lost_against[player_action]: